Viewing Shared Files in Prospect Desktop Library

 - Individuals who do not have an account will need to create an account, start a trial and install Prospect or use the Prospect Viewer.

-- Once in Prospect, navigate to the "Shared with Me" tab and click on the blue plus sign button and input the 6 digit code.
+- Once in Prospect, navigate to the "Shared with Me" tab and click on the “Enter Join Code” button in the center field and input the 6 digit code.

 - This will trigger a download and sync of the collaborative file, which will be available to launch once the sync completes.

 Viewing Shared Files on an Oculus Quest